A tour to the most famous sights on the South Coast – the famous waterfalls, glaciers, the Dyrholaey cliffs and Reynisfjara beach.

-As we approach the city, you will sight the Hallgrimskirkja church, one of Reykjavik’s main landmarks.
+As we approach the city, you will see Hallgrimskirkja church, one of Reykjavik’s main landmarks.

-It is possible to go to the top for a panoramic view of the city.
+It is possible to go to the top of the tower for a panoramic view of the city.

-From the church, we can take Skolavorduholt to meet the main street of Laugavegur.
-Translated as “wash street”, it was once the route to the hot springs where clothes were laundered.
+From the church, we can take Skolavordustigur to meet the main street of Laugavegur.
+Translated as “hot pool road”, it was once the route to the hot springs where clothes were laundered.

 The colourfully painted old houses are home to many Icelandic design shops, book stores, restaurants and cafes.

-Reykjavik is also famous for its street art and you will find a number of buildings on and right off the main street with artistic graffiti.
+Reykjavik is also famous for its street art and you will find a number of buildings on and right off the main street with artistic murals.

-Laugavegur leads to the two important town squares of Ingolfstorg and Austurvollur where you will see the House of Parliament and Domkirkjan, the oldest church in the city.
+Laugavegur leads to the two important town squares of Ingolfstorg and Austurvollur, where you will see the main parliament building and Domkirkjan, Reykjavik’s official cathedral and oldest church.

-The statue of Jon Sigurdsson, the leader of Iceland’s independence movement stands in the middle of the Austurvollur square.
+The statue of Jon Sigurdsson, the de-faco leader of Iceland’s independence movement stands in the middle of Austurvollur square.
 His birthday is celebrated as Iceland’s National Holiday.

-Close by is the Tjornin pond, which has a large variety of birds and ducks.
-The pond provides a beautiful view of colourful houses across the water and Frikirkjan, a beautiful white church with a green roof.
+Close by is Tjornin pond, which has a large population of ducks, geese, and swans.
+The pond provides a beautiful view of the colourful houses across the water and Frikirkjan, a beautiful white church with a green roof.

 We continue to the charming old harbour of Reykjavik.
 From there, you can take the Sculpture and Shore Walk along the Reykjavik coastline to marvel at the unique architecture of the Harpa Concert Hall, enjoy views from the Solfar (Sun Voyager) sculpture and take a look at the historically significant Hofdi house.

-Depending on your interests there are many impressive museums in Reykjavik including the National Museum of Iceland, Art Museum, the Whale Museum and
+Depending on your interests, there are many impressive museums in Reykjavik including the National Museum of Iceland, Reykjavik Art Museum, the Whale Museum, the Maritime Museum, and more.

-Arbaer on the outskirts of Reykjavik is another interesting museum with a recreated village, farm and turf houses to give you an insight into life in the olden days.
+Arbaer on the outskirts of Reykjavik is an interesting open-air museum with a recreated village, farm and turf houses to give you an insight into life in the olden days.

-It is also possible to visit Perlan (the Pearl), a dome shaped glass building with magnificent views over the whole city and several interesting exhibitions.
+It is also possible to visit Perlan (the Pearl), a dome-shaped glass building with magnificent views over the whole city and several interesting exhibitions inside.